 • This bill was unanimously passed by the Senate on October 26, 2023.
 It is currently before the House Committee on Ways & Means.

-An Act supporting parents running for public office (H.669, Rep. Meschino and Rep. Connolly & S.422, Sen. Jehlen)
+SIGNED INTO LAW: An Act supporting parents running for public office (H.669, Rep. Meschino and Rep. Connolly & S.422, Sen. Jehlen)

 Currently, childcare costs incurred during campaign events and activities are considered personal expenses and therefore not eligible for reimbursement under MA law.
 This bill would allow state and local candidates to use their campaign funds to pay for campaign-related childcare expenses.
 Childcare should be treated like other allowable expenses, such as printing literature and purchasing tuxedos for campaign events.
 This bill would eliminate a major barrier for parents seeking public office in their communities and advance equitable political representation throughout the Commonwealth.
 This bill supports our “Empowering Women in Government” Strategic Priority.
 You can see our testimony in support of this bill here.